bneil/bneil.github.io/content/now.md

 <div class="now-grid">
 <div class="now-main">

-Currently enjoying the start of April.
-Started doing a new challenge, almost forgot to update this.
+Currently enjoying the middle of April.
+The A to Z challenge is alot, wasn't quite expecting to write everyday (outside of journaling) and its felt really good, if im being honest.
+Also been setting up new tech at work which has made me feel kinda relevant again.
+I think its easy sometimes in the deluge of technology things to feel left behind.
+I feel like I know how behind I am, and im ok with that.

 <div class="frames-popout">
 <small>latest on <a href="https://pixelfed.social/bneil">pixelfed</a></small>